FrankGoyens/CMakeClassCreator/README.md

 `$>cmcc <cmakelists> New.hpp -s -rc Existing.hpp -i`

-Now the file contents of the cmakelists is updated.
+Now the file contents of the cmakelists are updated.
 Your new file has been inserted!